 Generative Adversarial Networks (GANs) have revolutionized the field of generative modeling, enabling the creation of highly realistic synthetic data.
 However, evaluating the performance of GANs remains a significant challenge due to their inherent nature of generating novel data that can be difficult to distinguish from real data.
 Here are some of the evaluation metrics for GANs, the challenges involved, and why data labeling in the evaluation process is necessary.

 Several evaluation metrics have been proposed to assess the performance of GANs, each with its strengths and limitations.
-These metrics can be broadly categorized into sample-based metrics, classification-based metrics, and direct analysis of generated images.
+These metrics of GAN evaluation can be broadly categorized into sample-based metrics, classification-based metrics, and direct analysis of generated images.

 Sample-Based Metrics

 Sample-based metrics compare generated samples to real data.
+These metrics are crucial when trying to evaluate the performance of GANs objectively.
 Two popular sample-based metrics are:

 Classification-Based Metrics

 Classification-based metrics involve training a classifier on real data and evaluating its performance on generated data.
-Some widely used classification-based metrics are:
+Some widely used GAN evaluation metrics are:

 Direct Analysis of Generated Images